reaandrew/gg-lambda-extensions-example/BLOG.md

 While powerful, Runtime API extensions do add some complexity:

+1. **Runtime Compatibility**: Extensions must match your Lambda's runtime.
+Our Node.js extension works with `nodejs18.x` and `nodejs20.x` runtimes as defined in the layer's `compatible_runtimes`.
+For Python lambdas, you'd need to build a Python version of the extension since the runtime needs the appropriate executable environment to run the extension process.

-1. **Latency**: The scanning adds milliseconds to your response time.
+2. **Latency**: The scanning adds milliseconds to your response time.
 For most use cases, this is negligible compared to the security benefit.

-2. **Error Handling**: The extension must gracefully handle GitGuardian API failures without breaking your Lambda function.
+3. **Error Handling**: The extension must gracefully handle GitGuardian API failures without breaking your Lambda function.

-3. **Token Management**: Store your GitGuardian API key securely in SSM Parameter Store with appropriate IAM permissions.
+4. **Token Management**: Store your GitGuardian API key securely in SSM Parameter Store with appropriate IAM permissions.

-4. **Layer Size**: The extension and its dependencies (Express, AWS SDK, GitGuardian client) add to your Lambda layer size.
+5. **Layer Size**: The extension and its dependencies (Express, AWS SDK, GitGuardian client) add to your Lambda layer size.

 ## Architecture Overview